linode/docs/docs/products/compute/kubernetes/guides/deploy-cluster-using-pulumi/index.md

     This last method commits the environment variable to your shell’s history, so take care when using this method.
     {{< /note >}}

-1. Preview the updates Pulumi will execute before deploying your infrastructure.
+1. Preview the updates Pulumi executes before deploying your infrastructure.
 This command won't take any actions or make any changes on your Linode account.
-It will provide a report displaying all the resources that will be created or modified when the plan is executed.
+It provides a report displaying all the resources that is created or modified when the plan is executed.

     ```command
     pulumi preview